SayNode/Simple-Voting/AWS-SimpleVoting/USE.md

 Returns JSON info of the current state of the JSON file in the API server after calculating a winner:
 > {"proposals": {"1": {"desc": "New website", "id": "8a9ffea9-9f9c-49b2-9cb7-36a961ff7a82", "yes_wallet": "0x26b199b73c913886b3aaed37cfa6d2b4c7fede38", "no_wallet": "0xba3ae2cdc6ba21b3e9238aac41a30ca4804a9b90", "status": "finished", "winner": "tie", "final_yes_votes": 0, "final_no_votes": 0}, "2": {"desc": "New Voting System", "id": "0a5df539-343d-4d23-ae50-e2a90fcfc712", "yes_wallet": "0x5de6a2cfbc288979bcb97cb4ade335e171c0c47a", "no_wallet": "0x10ee72ce38449be4be6c1a355170217c40f80e0e", "status": "finished", "winner": "tie", "final_yes_votes": 0, "final_no_votes": 0}, "3": {"desc": "World cup Sponsorship", "id": "37e4c51b-b42f-415d-bfe7-45858e041984", "yes_wallet": "0x162f8a348cef8bf4e562d349d04282bc996f2475", "no_wallet": "0x5f8dfb44323f45fc8a618da957c5191b41fa7453", "status": "finished", "winner": "tie", "final_yes_votes": 0, "final_no_votes": 0}}}

-# Post
-> curl -H "Content-Type: application/json" --data @**NameOfJSONFile**.json http://127.0.0.1:5000/UploadProposals/**API_KEY**

-returns JSON info from the overwritten JSON file within the API server.
-This info should be kept in a json file and gives the IDs of each proposal.
-You can write some script that preforms de CURL and then writes the info to a JSON file

 # Testing:
 - See if JSON info is posted and overwritten correctly;